 Discussion

 The study aimed to provide in-depth insight into the views of breastfeeding women their experiences of breastfeeding and their thoughts and feelings around their bodies.
 This was achieved through thematic analysis of interviews, from which three themes were developed.
 The first theme: ‘Breastfeeding as a functioning tool’ suggested that women saw their body as an operating instrument that only performed the function of aiding life.
 This theme led to differing opinions across the participants, and two subthemes: ‘Respect and body appreciation’ and ‘Breastfeeding as a tool for getting back to a pre-pregnancy body’ were identified.
 The contrast that is shown in women’s opinions of their body indicates that mothers are influenced by the job that they have to perform.
 The second theme: “Body confidence and breastfeeding in public” portrayed the idea that a woman’s view of her body can be influenced by her breastfeeding experiences when in public.
 It was perceived that the participants valued the opinion of others, even if they were strangers.
 Thus, the intention to breastfeed in public was made uncomfortable for some whilst for others it made them feel more confident breastfeeding in public.
 The final theme that was identified, “Not feeling like the real me: A loss of identity”, suggested that women were experiencing confusion in their identity, and feeling that their sole identity was constructed to be just ‘mother’.
 Body image is an ingrained part of a person’s identity and is seen as one aspect of a person’s complete identity (Stanford, 2020), with our bodies even being referred to as our primordial identity (Horton, 2015).
+Breastfeeding has been found to be an important part of maternal identity, with the integration of breastfeeding into a woman’s mothering identity being an important motivator and self-efficacy builder (Kuswara et al., 2021), and the extent to which a woman views successful breastfeeding as an important part of her identity can impact on the length of time they breastfeed for (Cooke et al 2007, cited in Yeun et al 2022).
 The theme showed that the way body image is perceived can impact all areas of a woman’s life, such as their fashion choices and styling to help improve their body image confidence.
 The aim for women was to regain their original pre-pregnancy identity and move away from the ‘mother’ identity.
 The findings have shown us the way that women portray differing views of their physical appearance.
 Some participants were proud and respected the changes in their physical appearance whilst some rejected the changes and wished to revert back to their pre-pregnancy body.
 Their opinions held over their body image meant that their intention to breastfeed, for example in public was either strengthened or weakened depending on whether they held a positive or negative view of their body or how they identified themselves.
 The initiation of breastfeeding for most participants was influenced mostly by the view that their body was there to serve a purpose to support the feeding of their child.